JohanOhlin/divingintoazure/_posts/2019-03-31-injecting-options-in-aspnet-core.markdown

 #### Which one to choose

-If you read [Microsoft's documentation](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.2#options-interfaces){:target="_blank" rel="noopener"} you can see that most focus is being put on the <code class="code">IOptionMonitor</code> alternative.
+If you read [Microsoft's documentation](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.2#options-interfaces){:target="_blank" rel="noopener"} you can see that most focus is being put on the `IOptionMonitor` alternative.
 This is probably due to the interaction possibilities you have with it.
 However it comes with the need to write a few extra lines of code to make use of the change requests.

-<code class="code">IOption</code> and <code class="code">IOptionSnapshot</code> are also good options but they offer less functionality, which still might be good enough for your needs.
+`IOption` and `IOptionSnapshot` are also good options but they offer less functionality, which still might be good enough for your needs.